eigs/EVSL/README.md

 **SuiteSparse**:
    As a replacement for CXSparse, bindings are provided for the package SuiteSparse.
-   Once SuiteSparse is installed, simply swich the DIRECTSOL variable in the makefile.in, and add the path to EXTERNAL/makefile_suitesparse.in.
+   Once SuiteSparse is installed, simply switch the DIRECTSOL variable in the makefile.in, and add the path to EXTERNAL/makefile_suitesparse.in.